Healthy Recipes Blog

 Ingredients

-• ¼ cup sour cream full-fat
+• ¼ cup sour cream - full-fat

 • 1 tablespoon white wine vinegar

-• 2 tablespoons chopped dill weed chopped
+• 2 tablespoons dill weed - chopped

-• ½ small red onion thinly sliced (or chopped)
+• ½ small red onion - thinly sliced or chopped

-• ½ teaspoon Diamond Crystal kosher salt (or ¼ teaspoon of any other salt)
+• ½ teaspoon Diamond Crystal kosher salt - or ¼ teaspoon of any other salt, including Morton kosher salt

-• ¼ teaspoon black pepper freshly ground
+• ¼ teaspoon black pepper - freshly ground

 Instructions